gdziadkiewicz/FSharp.Control.AsyncSeq/docs/index.md

 [AsyncSeq Examples](library/AsyncSeqExamples.html) contains examples.

+[AsyncSeq Observable](library/AsyncSeqObservable.html) shows how to convert IObservable to AsyncSeq.

 [Terminology](terminology.html) a reference for some of the terminology around F# async.

 [API Reference](reference/index.html) contains automatically generated documentation for all types, modules and functions in the library.
 This includes additional brief samples on using most of the functions.

 Contributing and copyright
 --------------------------

 The project is hosted on [GitHub][gh] where you can [report issues][issues], fork the project and submit pull requests.
 If you're adding a new public API, please also consider adding [samples][content] that can be turned into a documentation.
 You might also want to read the [library design notes][readme] to understand how it works.

 The library is available under Apache 2.0 license, which allows modification and redistribution for both commercial and non-commercial purposes.
 For more information see the [License file][license] in the GitHub repository.

   [content]: https://github.com/fsprojects/FSharp.Control.AsyncSeq/tree/master/docs/content
   [gh]: https://github.com/fsprojects/FSharp.Control.AsyncSeq